baicenxiao/hands-on-grpo-from-scratch/README.md

 # A minimal example for GRPO from Scratch

-This repository accompanies a Medium blog post explaining how to implement Group Relative Policy Optimization (GRPO) from scratch.
+This repository accompanies a Medium blog post: [Hands-On LLM Alignment: Coding GRPO from Scratch, Step by Step](https://medium.com/@baicenxiao/hands-on-llm-alignment-coding-grpo-from-scratch-step-by-step-30c6aa4a2146), explaining how to implement Group Relative Policy Optimization (GRPO) from scratch.
 The implementation provides a clear, educational example of modern alignment techniques for language models.